Career Focused: Doctor of Nursing Practice (DNP)

 The standards of nursing practice are changing.
 Factors such as the increasing complexity of patient care, national concerns about the quality of patient care, and a shortage of nursing personnel are increasing the demand for nurse leaders who can design and assess care.
 As a result, the AACN Position Statement on the Practice Doctorate in Nursing (AACN, 2004) recommended that advanced nursing practice education be moved to the doctoral level.

-The online DNP programs proactively prepare nurses for these evolving standards and for autonomous advanced practice nursing and executive leadership opportunities.
+Baylor’s clinical online DNP program provide six specialty tracks, all of which proactively prepare nurses for these evolving standards and for autonomous advanced practice nursing and executive leadership opportunities.
 Upon graduating from the program, Baylor DNP nurses are equipped to critically appraise complex delivery, guide change management, and shape the future of nursing by leading innovative initiatives.

 Professional Associations for DNP Graduates